Harsh1221-tech/Prediction-using-Unsupervised-ML/README.md

 # Prediction-using-Unsupervised-ML
 From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

+Unsupervised learning, also known as unsupervised machine learning, uses machine learning algorithms to analyze and cluster unlabeled datasets.

+These algorithms discover hidden patterns or data groupings without the need for human intervention.

 # DATASET :
 https://bit.ly/3kXTdox